gajanan43/Kubernetes/Cammands.md

 35) kubectl taint node minikube pod=true:NoSchedule-  → Untaint
 36) minikube addons enable metrics-server → enable the metrics server(HPA/NPA)
 37) while true; do wget -q -O- http://apache-service.apache.svc.cluster.local; done → To build a load on load-generator pod
-38) kubectl top node → See all the nodes allocated memory & CPU
+38) kubectl top node → Displays CPU and memory usage for all nodes in your cluster
-39) kubectl top pod -n NAMESPACE  → See top usesages pod in the namespace
+39) kubectl top pod -n NAMESPACE  → Shows CPU and memory usage of pods in a specific namespace
-40) kubectl auth whoami → Show the curruent user information(kub-admin)
+40) kubectl auth whoami → Displays the current authenticated Kubernetes user
+41) kubectl get role -n apache → Lists all Roles created in the apache namespace
+42) kubectl get serviceaccount -n apache → Lists all ServiceAccounts in the apache namespace
+43) kubectl get rolebinding -n apache → Lists all RoleBindings in the apache namespace
-41) kubectl auth can-i get pods -n apache --as=apache-user → apache user cann't access of pods(for that needs bind the role to this user)
+44) kubectl auth can-i get pods -n apache --as=apache-user → apache user cann't access of pods(for that needs bind the role to this user)
-42) kubectl auth can-i get pods --as=apache-user -n apache → apache user cann't access of pods(for that needs bind the role to this user)
+45) kubectl auth can-i get pods --as=apache-user -n apache → apache user cann't access of pods(for that needs bind the role to this user)